raspberrypilearning/surprise-animation/en/step_7.md

 Professional programmers explore and take inspiration from code created by other programmers.
 </p>

-You may want to **See inside** the example projects in the [Introduction](.), so that you can look at the code to get ideas and see how each project works.
+Each project in the [Examples studio](https://scratch.mit.edu/studios/29075822){:target="_blank"} has a **See inside** link, which you can use to open the project in the Scratch editor and look at the code to get ideas and see how the project works.

 **Surprise!**: [See inside](https://scratch.mit.edu/projects/500577862/editor){:target="_blank"}
 <div class="scratch-preview" style="margin-left: 15px;">